-Scripts must be submitted via the SAJOT web site (www.sajot.co.za); the author must retain a copy of the script.
+Scripts must be submitted via the SAJOT web site (www.sajot. co.za); the author must retain a copy of the script.
 The author must submit the title page of the submission to the editor at sajot@mweb.co.za.
-A username and password will then be provided to enable the author to complete the on line article submission.
-(See Guide to submitting an article on line on pg xxx).
-Users already registered as authors do not need to go through a repeat of the registration process but simply use their existing username and password.
-Users who are having problems with the username and password should contact the Managing Editor at sajot@mweb.co.za.
+A user name and password will then be provided to enable the author to complete the on line article submission. (see Guide to submitting an article on line on pg xxx).

-Please insert a note in the 'footer' that gives the title of the article and the date at each submission.
-This is important for tracking purposes and will ensure that the correct version of the script is used for publication.
+Please insert a note in the 'footer' that gives the title of the article and the date at each submission This is important for tracking purposes and will ensure that the correct version of the script is used for publication.
 This footnote will be removed at publication.